gitworkflows/devpod/memory-bank/components/devpod-db.md

 ## Database Entities

-The Gitpod DB component defines numerous entities that map to database tables, including:
+The Devpod DB component defines numerous entities that map to database tables, including:

 - **User**: User accounts and profiles
 - **Workspace**: Workspace metadata and configuration